 Maybe you’re looking to settle into a community or start a family.
 Or maybe you have a job that requires periodic relocation or lifelong passions that might lead you elsewhere.
-Whatever your long- or short-term goals are, CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, offers conventional mortgages to help you meet them.
+Whatever your long- or short-term goals are, CrossCountry Mortgage, Inc. offers conventional mortgages to help you meet them.

 FIXED RATE MORTGAGES